nuntawat168/merry-match/README.md

 - **View Other Profiles:** Users can browse through other users' profiles to discover interesting people.

-- **Search Filters:** Users can search for profiles based on age range, meeting interests, and optional keywords.
+- **Search Filters:** Users can search for profiles based on age range and sex user interest.

 - **Merry List:** Users can 'merry' their favorite profiles, adding them to a Merry List with a daily limit of 20 likes.